-Hosmed medical aid options have been designed to offer value for money when it comes to both contributions and benefits.
+Hosmed medical aid options offer value for money when it comes to both contributions and benefits.
 Hosmed also aims to provide “a sound healthcare solution” for its members.

-The medical aid scheme offers a wide variety of competitive benefits and payment possibilities to make sure different medical and healthcare needs, and different affordability levels are catered for.
+The medical aid scheme offers a wide variety of competitive benefits and payment possibilities.
+That is to cater for different medical and healthcare needs, and different affordability levels.

-It is farily certain that every South African household that earns a fair income will be able to afford one or other Hosmed plan.
+Most South African households will be able to afford one or other Hosmed plan.
 There are, however, just four basic Hosmed Medical Scheme products:

 All these Hosmed medical aid optionsare very similar, but they do vary considerably in terms of limits.

 The Four Hosmed Medical Aid Options

 The Hosmed Plus plan is the most expensive of the four Hosmed medical aid options, but it offers the most.
 For instance there are both in-hospital and out-of hospital benefits, and there is no overall annual limit.
 Benefits in state hospitals are unlimited, while 100 percent of the scheme tariff is paid for those choosing to be treated in private hospitals, including theatre fees, intensive care and medication.

 100 percent of the scheme tariff also applies to in-hospital surgical procedures, including specialist and general practitioner consultations.
 There is cover for a wide range of other costs at this rate, including diagnostic investigations, circumcision, oncology, blood transfusions, organ transplants, dental hospitalisation, renal dialysis, physiotherapy, and occupational therapy.
 Some treatments including psychiatry, drug and alcohol rehabilitation, surgical and prosthetic implants and sterilisation or vasectomy have limits.

 Out-of-hospital cover is just as broad, making this one of the most attractive Hosmed medical aid options available.